xXDMOGXx/MOGOS/README.md

 # MOGOS
-A custom ComputerCraft GUI based Operating System entirely designed and developed by DMOG The name is a merge between DMOG and OS, hence MOGOS Any OS files and seperate programs relating to the MOGOS OS environment will be posted here
+A custom ComputerCraft GUI based Operating System entirely designed and developed by DMOG The name is a merge between DMOG and OS, hence MOGOS Any OS files and seperate programs relating to the MOGOS environment will be posted here

 This is a current very heavy WIP
 Milestones and releases are showcased and explained on my YouTube channel at https://www.youtube.com/channel/UC55WbvBuB1ENqmYOXvtweGg